007HarshChaudhary/code-21072021-HarshaChaudhary/README.md

 1. Download the project.
 2. Install the required dependencies.
 3. Use command `node createData.js` to create dummy data.
 This will create a file `InputData.json`.
-4. Use command `npm run test` to run the test cases.
+4. Use command `npm test` to run the test cases.
 5. Use command `npm start` to start the server, app will start on port 8080.

 ---